yemiscott/Recycle-Guru/README.md

 The aim is to get the player to pick these up, put each trash into the correct recycling bin before heading inside.

-I utilised interacrable assets, ambient sounds, contact sounds, particle effects...
+I utilised intractable assets, ambient sounds, SFX, contact sounds, particle effects...
 All in an aesthetically pleasing 3d world.

 Hope you enjoy it.
 This is just the first draft...